Using Python to update your FeedBurner stats

 from xml.dom import minidom

-# To replace the feed count in a file, put it here
+# If you want to replace the feedburner count in a given file, define it here

 FEED_COUNT_FILE = '/path/to/your/file.php'